 SELECT @result AS 'Return Code'

-And now if we execute the procedure, the stored procedure will return the error message.
-And if we query the variable, it will return -6 as the return code.
+Now, if we execute the procedure, the stored procedure will return an error message.
+If we query the variable, it will return -6 as the return code.

 This is an example of SQL Server stored procedure return value -6.